Getting started with Bring APIs

 If you need a customer number for testing purposes, it can be found in the API testing documentation.

-Status and support
+Updates, status and support

 If you have trouble or questions regarding the different APIs, we actively use the comment sections on the respective API docs.